3D-BioInfo-PT/3d-bioinfo-pt.github.io/local/index.md

 # By car

-To reach ITBB from Lisbon you have to take A5 and leave the road at the Carcavelos access.
+To reach ITQB from Lisbon you have to take A5 and leave the road at the Carcavelos access.
 Then, follow the signs to Nova Oeiras.

 <img src="https://www.itqb.unl.pt/contacts/mapa.jpg">